 We told a group of Irish men in Peru that we were heading to Colombia and their response was not what we had expected.

 And yet, we had three guys telling us to watch ourselves.
 And so we probed them as to why we needed to be careful.

 “Because, you know, you will have people looking at ye and stuff.”

-Colombians are a proud people and are working to demonstrate that they are much more than their troubled history would suggest.
-On a walking tour we were approached by a man who asked us to be nice to Colombians you meet around the world and not to automatically stereotype them as people associated with drugs, crimes and atrocities.
-This is very offensive to Colombians.
+On a walking tour, we were approached by a man who asked us to be nice to Colombians you meet around the world and not to automatically stereotype them as people associated with drugs, crimes and atrocities.

-All in all, my perspective on Colombia has done a 180 in my first week here and I feel proud to be part of the emerging tourist sector witnessing the ‘new’ Colombia that people here are trying to shape for themselves.
+All in all, my perspective on Colombia has done a 180 in my first week here and I feel proud to be part of the emerging tourist sector excited to see the ‘new’ Colombia that people here are trying to shape for themselves.

-So as I witness elections and a new president taking the reigns (June 2018), I hope this great country continues to reinvent itself and to challenge people’s perceptions of it.
+As a new president looks set to be ushered in next week, I hope this great country continues to reinvent itself and to challenge people’s perceptive of it.